 After any type of surgery, the lungs tend to produce more mucous and do not expand fully.
-Deep breathing and frequent coughing help keep the lungs fully expanded and clear mucous.
-The following exercise will help with reexpanding the lungs fully and clear mucous.
+Deep breathing, frequent coughing and using the incentive spirometry will help the lungs expanded and lower the chances of pneumonia / fluid collection around the lungs occurring.